Saving over £200,000 on Fleet costs with Electric Blue

 About One Housing

-The objectives for One Housing Direct to achieve were
+The objectives for OHD to achieve were:

 - To simultaneously improve the organisation’s environment credentials, with a particular focus on air quality.